crybot/linformer/typst/main.typ

 authors further show that the choice of $k$ does not depend on the sequence length $n$, so that the scaling can be considered linear in $n$.

+This work aims at replicating the results of @vaswani2017 and @linformer2020 and comparing the two architectures on the WMT14 EN-DE machine translation task.

+== Multi Head Attention
 The standard multi head attention (MHA) introduced by @vaswani2017 is computed as follows

 $